eclipse-theia/generator-theia-extension/README.md

 npm install -g yo
 ```

-To create a sample project with a Theia extension, a browser app and an eletorn app, run
+To create a sample project with a Theia extension, a browser app and an electron app, run

 ```
 mkdir my-extension